ksoichiro/gradle-web-resource-plugin/README.md

 [srs/gradle-node-plugin](https://github.com/srs/gradle-node-plugin) does most of all things, but still I (or other team members who writes Java codes usually) need to learn about node, npm, bower, etc.
-These are so good softwares but all we want to do is just managing JavaScript dependencies just like other jar dependencies.
+These are so good software but all we want to do is just managing JavaScript dependencies just like other jar dependencies.
-I know the Webjars project is also trying to solve this problem, but it supports not all of the JavaScript projects and some of the jars are uploaded by someone who we don't know and their contents are not necesserily reliable.
+I know the Webjars project is also trying to solve this problem, but it supports not all of the JavaScript projects and some of the jars are uploaded by someone who we don't know and their contents are not necessarily reliable.
 We want to use directly the trusted JavaScript projects.

 So I wrapped all of them with a Gradle plugin.